-Two porterhouse steaks, weighing approximately 1 lb each.
+Two thick cut porterhouse steaks are included, weighing approximately 1 lb each.

 Porterhouse steak is visually similiar to a T-Bone steak, both having the T-shaped bone running through two different kinds of steak in this part of the beef.
 Both Porterhouse and T-Bones are prized by steak lovers.
 One side of the bone is a NY strip, second only to the ribeye in terms of beef quality.
 On the other side is a tenderloin filet: extra-lean, and super tender.